In this tutorial, we show how to use the aggTrees package to discover heterogeneous subgroups in a selection-on-observables setting.

 #> \end{adjustbox}

-#> \caption{Average characteristics of units in each leaf, obtained by regressing each covariate on a set of dummies denoting leaf membership using only the honest sample.
+#> \caption{Average characteristics of units in each leaf, obtained by regressing each covariate on a set of dummies denoting leaf membership .
 Standard errors are estimated via the Eicker-Huber-White estimator.
 Leaves are sorted in increasing order of the GATEs.}

 #> \end{table}